Use code THATMUTT for 20% off ProPetHero’s online pet first aid & CPR training. Click here.

-ProTrainings is a leader in online CPR certifications for humans, and it recently launched an online pet first aid course.
+ProTrainings is a leader in online CPR certifications for humans, and it also offers an online course for pet first aid and CPR training called ProPetHero.

 The pet first aid course covers dog CPR, preparing a pet first aid kit, pet poisonings, understanding a pet’s vital signs, wound care and more.

 Once you’ve signed up for the course, you can log in and begin the training from your computer or phone at any time.